Process

 Transportation and arrival time

 We ask you and your advisor to arrive at the time indicated by the UWC to avoid any direct contact with the other party and to minimize delays.
-If you wish to arrange a visit to the hearing space in advance of the hearing, to become familiar with the setting, please contact the UWC secretary in your case.
+If you wish to arrange a visit to the hearing space in advance of the hearing, to become familiar with the setting, please contact the UWC director.

 Witnesses

-Pre-Hearing meeting with Secretary.
-You and your advisor will be asked to attend a pre-hearing meeting with the secretary and hearing officer in the case before the hearing.
+Pre-Hearing meeting with Director.
+You and your advisor will be asked to attend a pre-hearing meeting with the director and hearing officer in the case before the hearing.
 This meeting is an opportunity for you to meet the hearing officer, ask any questions they may have, and review the protocol, logistics and decorum for the hearing.

 The Hearing